 When Is It Appropriate To Wear Casual Clothing

-The average chap spends most of his life in casual clothing.
-It’s your run about outfits that see you grabbing a coffee, heading to sporting events, meeting mates for a drink and everything in between.
+The average chap spends most of his life in casual outfits.
+They’re the run about outfits you wear when grabbing a coffee; heading to sporting events; meeting mates for a drink and everything in between.
 In short; the garb you wear for the routine stuff in your life.
 However, just because it’s quotidian doesn’t mean it should be treated with any less care or nuance than ensembles for more formal events.

 When Not To Wear Casual Attire

 There are some who take inexplicable delight in flaunting the dictums of a dress code.
 I am not that person, and nor should be any discerning gentleman.

 When it comes to when not to wear casual attire, the rules are simple; it’s simply when the dress code states otherwise.
 And sometimes a dress code isn’t stated – it’s simply implied via the nature of the event.
 For example, a cocktail party naturally calls for a lounge suit or smart blazer and trousers.
 In a similar vein, opening night of a play or even a gallery opening suggests a more elevated, formal code of dress.